annotation/text-fabric/docs/Api/Apps.md

     ??? abstract "webapp"
         the package *app*`-app`
-        is used by the text-fabric browser, and contain settings and assets to set up a browsing experience.
+        is used by the text-fabric browser, and contains settings and assets to set up a browsing experience.

         * `config.py`: settings